tradingstrategy-ai/docs/source/glossary.rst

     Rebalance

-        In a :term:`trading strategy`, rebalance refers to the process of re-weighting the portfolio by selling some assets and buying new ones.
+        In a :term:`trading strategy`, rebalance refers to the process of :term:`re-weighting <weight allocation>` the portfolio by selling some assets and buying new ones.

         Rebalances are needed in order for the strategy to follow its :term:`alpha model`.